Auxilor/auxilor.github.io/docs/effects/configuring-an-effect.md

 This is an effect that gives you a 10% chance to spawn 10 soul particles in the middle of a block of diamond ore or ancient debris when it's mined

+## Placeholders

 **Any numeric value (integer, decimal) can be a mathematical expression involving placeholders!**

-For example, you can specify the chance to be dependent on your y level: as in `chance: 100 -%player_y%` - permanent effects will evaluate the expression on activation, and triggered effects will evaluate it on each trigger.
-Make sure you only use placeholders with numeric values, as you will get an error otherwise.
+For example, you can specify the chance to be dependent on your y level: as in `chance: 100 - %player_y%` - permanent effects will evaluate the expression on activation, and triggered effects will evaluate it on each trigger.
+Make sure you only use placeholders with numeric values, as you will get weird behaviour otherwise.

+There are also extra placeholders passed in that you can use:

-There is also a placeholder that represents the value passed by the trigger (e.g. the amount of damage dealt; see [here](https://plugins.auxilor.io/effects/all-triggers)).
-It can be referenced with `%trigger_value%`, `%triggervalue%`, `%trigger%`, `%value%`, `%tv%`, `%v%`, and `%t%`, depending on what level of shorthand you prefer.
+`%trigger_value%`, `%triggervalue%`, `%trigger%`, `%value%`, `%tv%`, `%v%`, and `%t%`: The value passed by the trigger (e.g. the amount of damage dealt; see [here](https://plugins.auxilor.io/effects/all-triggers)).

+`%victim_health%`: The victim's health

+`%victim_max_health%`: The victim's max health

 ## The Sections